Optimal Control for Speed Harmonization of Automated Vehicles: Introduction

 Speed harmonization (SPD-HARM) is one of the major applications operated in the US towards reducing congestion.
-According to the US Department of Transportation (DOT), SPD-HARM is defined as a strategy that involves gradually lowering speeds before a heavily congested area to reduce the stop-and-go traffic that contributes to traffic flow break-down.
-The key of SPD-HARM is to mitigate loss of highway performance by preventing traffic break-downs and keeping bottlenecks operating at constant traffic feeds.
-The fundamentals of traffic flow theory reflect that the traffic break-down at the bottleneck can be prevented by progressively guiding the upstream traffic to equal the downstream traffic flow, so the upstream traffic smoothly runs into the downstream traffic and can pass through the bottleneck without disruptions.
-The control algorithms for SPD-HARM may include traditional intelligent transportation systems technologies (e.g., VSL and ramp metering) or use information provided to connected and automated vehicles (CAVs) to enforce speed on individual vehicle - the individual vehicle-based SPD-HARM can be viewed as an extreme form of VSL.
+SPD-HARM encompasses a group of strategies that are intended to form a series of coherent traffic stream along the roadway by regulating traffic speeds, especially when there is a need of reducing speed down the road.
+The fundamental idea of such SPD-HARM is to mitigate the loss of highway performance by preventing traffic break-downs and keeping bottlenecks operating at constant traffic feeds.
+Such idea is well represented in the fundamentals of traffic flow theory: a traffic break-down at the bottleneck can be prevented by progressively guiding the upstream traffic to equal the downstream traffic flow, so the upstream traffic smoothly runs into the downstream traffic and can pass through the bottleneck without disruptions.
+Using such insight, numerous SPD-HARM strategies were developed with various approaches to determine the speed policy for the system.
+The control algorithms for SPD-HARM may include traditional intelligent transportation systems technologies or use information provided to connected and automated vehicles (CAVs) to enforce speed on individual vehicle - the individual vehicle-based SPD-HARM can be viewed as an extreme form of VSL.
 It is important to note that the vehicular-based SPD-HARM should be differentiated from any type of cruise control system such as adaptive cruise control (ACC) or cooperative ACC (CACC), since the latter are intended to facilitate the inter-vehicular interactions by maintaining a given distance between the vehicles as opposed to a strategy for vehicles to approach a bottleneck.